Riverview (Qld)

 Riverview has shown very soft population growth performance across periods assessed by AreaSearch

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
 It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Looking at population projections moving forward, a population increase just below the median of national statistical areas is expected, with the area expected to increase by 223 persons to 2041 based on aggregated SA2-level projections, reflecting recording a gain of 7.4% in total over the 17 years.
+Considering the projected demographic shifts, lower quartile growth of Australian statistical areas is anticipated, with the suburb expected to grow by 222 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 7.2% in total over the 17 years.

 Frequently Asked Questions - Population